deckyfx/jswget/README.md

 ## Options

 ```
+* the configuration are:
  *   url                #STRING url input with format [protocol]://[host]:[port]/[path]?[query]#[bookmark]
  *   protocol           #STRING protocol, together with hostname, port, path (as query too) as url
  *   hostname           #STRING hostname, together with protocol, port, path (as query too) as url
  *   port               #STRING port, together with protocol, hostname, path (as query too) as url
  *   path               #STRING path (as query too), together with protocol, hostname, port as url
  *   method             #STRING method default is GET
  *   headers            #OBJECT set of request headers
  *   rawdata            #STRING send raw data with request
  *   formdata           #OBJECT JSON of pair form name and value to be sent with request
  *   query	            #OBJECT JSON of pair query argument name and value sent with request, added in path
  *   auth               #OBJECT JSON of pair username and password of base64 auth header
  *   oauth              #OBJECT JSON of oauth component contain {consumer_key, consumer_secret, access_token, token_secret, [signature_method], [oauth_token_version]}
  *   encoding           #STRING response encoding default is utf-8
-*   onsend             #FUNCTION triggered when request is initiated [request object, request_options object]
+ *   onsend             #FUNCTION triggered when request is initiated [request object, configuration object]
+ *   onresponse         #FUNCTION triggered when request is got first response [response object, request object, configutation object]
+ *   onredirect         #FUNCTION triggered when request is beng redirected with argument [request object, response object, configutation object]
-*   ondata             #FUNCTION triggered when request is on progress with argument [chunck, request object, response object]
+ *   ondata             #FUNCTION triggered when request is on progress with argument [chunck, request object, response object, configutation object]
-*   onsuccess          #FUNCTION triggered when request is completed with argument [response, request object, response object]
+ *   onsuccess          #FUNCTION triggered when request is completed with argument [response, request object, response object, configutation object]
-*   onerror            #FUNCTION triggered when request is incomplete with argument [error object, request object]
+ *   onerror            #FUNCTION triggered when request is incomplete with argument [error object, request object, configutation object]
-*   onhead             #FUNCTION triggered when request is got head response (download mode) with argument [error object, request object]
+ *   onhead             #FUNCTION triggered when request is got head response (download mode) with argument [error object, request object, configutation object]
-*   onend              #FUNCTION triggered when request is end, regardless result with argument [request object, options object]
+ *   onend              #FUNCTION triggered when request is end, regardless result with argument [request object, configutation object]
+ *   onsocket           #FUNCTION triggered when request is got socket assigned with argument [request object, configutation object]
+ *   onconnect          #FUNCTION triggered when request is got response CONNECT method upgrade with argument [request object, configutation object]
+ *   onupgrade          #FUNCTION triggered when request is got response upgrade from server with argument [request object, configutation object]
+ *   oncontinue         #FUNCTION triggered when request is got "100 Continue" response from server with argument [request object, configutation object]
  *   scope              #OBJECT scope of callback
  *   pipestream         #STREAM Stream to be piped response, see node.js Fs documentation
  *   cookiefile         #STRING path of cookie file
-*   cookies            #OBJECT of cookie { cookiename: {value, path, expires, max-age, secure, httponly, domain, port, commenturl, discard} }
+ *   cookies            #OBJECT of cookie { configs.cookiename: {value, path, expires, max-age, secure, httponly, domain, port, commenturl, discard} }
  *   downloadmode       #BOOLEAN set true to enter download mode
  *   downloadas         #STRING rename downloaded file
  *   downloadpath       #STRING path of downloaded file
  *   uploadfile         #STRING file path to be uploaded, upload file work only when downlloadmode = false, and no other form is uploaded
  *   timeout            #NUMBER time out in mili second
  *   follow             #BOOLEAN follow redirection, default is true
  *   maxfollow          #NUMBER Max number of redirection before throw error, default is 10
  *   -HTTPS Option see nodejs HTTPS documentation-
-*   pfx                #STRING when the protocol is https, the https client will be constructed using this options
+ *   pfx                #STRING when the protocol is https, the https client will be constructed using this configuration
-*   key                #STRING when the protocol is https, the https client will be constructed using this options
+ *   key                #STRING when the protocol is https, the https client will be constructed using this configutation
-*   passphrase         #STRING when the protocol is https, the https client will be constructed using this options
+ *   passphrase         #STRING when the protocol is https, the https client will be constructed using this configutation
-*   cert               #STRING when the protocol is https, the https client will be constructed using this options
+ *   cert               #STRING when the protocol is https, the https client will be constructed using this configutation
-*   ca                 #STRING when the protocol is https, the https client will be constructed using this options
+ *   ca                 #STRING when the protocol is https, the https client will be constructed using this configutation
-*   ciphers            #STRING when the protocol is https, the https client will be constructed using this options
+ *   ciphers            #STRING when the protocol is https, the https client will be constructed using this configutation
-*   rejectUnauthorized #STRING when the protocol is https, the https client will be constructed using this options
+ *   rejectUnauthorized #STRING when the protocol is https, the https client will be constructed using this configutation
 ```

 ## To Do